 Cut your Jello into squares using a hot knife.
 Run the knife under hot water and dry it off.
 This works for any dessert that you want to cut into a nice clean slice.

-Swirl on a little bit of Cool Whip and a cherry with the stem.
-These cute little squares are ready for a picnic now.
+To give it a little pizzaz you can swirl on some Cool Whip and add a cherry with the stem.
+These cute little squares are ready for any picnic now.
 Or just for you to devour one at a time.

 Sign up to receive an email in your inbox for each new recipe: